Advanced usage¶

 Once we have these values, we can infer the offset for each member.
 Don’t be afraid of the union keyword, it won’t be affecting our calculations for the time being.

-Getting all the values is out of the scope of this part, so we will getting some of them as an example:
+Obtaining all the values is out of the scope of this part, so we focus on calculating a few of them:

 dwPageSize